markjang03/hyundai_DC/README.md

 # Hyundai Driver Confidence Measure
+Author: Mark Y. Jang

-Welcome to the Hyundai Driver Confidence Measure, a comprehensive tool designed to analyze driver emotions and assess confidence levels in real-time and from pre-recorded video footage.
-This application leverages advanced computer vision and machine learning techniques to provide insightful analytics on driver behavior and state.
+Welcome to the Hyundai Driver Confidence Measure, a tool designed to analyze driver emotions and assess confidence levels in real-time and from pre-recorded video footage.
+This app leverages advanced computer vision and machine learning techniques to provide insightful analytics on driver behavior and state.

 Table of Contents